 Technology and Process Change.

 New Systems?
 Don’t Skip This StepDocumenting your current state is a critical investment in the success of your implementation.
-Give it the time and effort it needs, and the business outcomes will be a lot more rewarding.

 You need new technology and processes.
 You know how you want your organization to use them.
 So you choose a system and start designing the way you want to do business in the future.
 What’s wrong with that?